DanielJDufour/geotiff.js/README.md

     cause problems for some compression algorithms if those arrays are used for pixel values.

+## Writing GeoTIFFs
+You can write GeoTIFFs by calling the create function.
+You can specify

+Here are some more examples:
+ - Create a Single-Band GeoTIFF: https://beta.observablehq.com/@danieljdufour/create-geotiff
+ - Create a RGB 3-Band GeoTIFF:

 ## Planned stuff:

   * Better support of geospatial parameters: